EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 Seeing that Karrie and Eric didn’t have anything to say, I spoke up.
 “Do ghosts really exist?”

 “‘Course they do\!
 Why, I saw one myself this one time\!”
-He was loud.
+He was loud, but surprisingly truthful.

 His wife let out a sigh.
 “There he goes again…”

-“You don't look well, come sit with me”.
+“Come sit with me, Esther.”
 Victoria picked me up and put me on her lap.
-Karrie looked a bit envious considering what had just transpired.
+Karrie looked to be envious of me.

 “Oh, yeah?”
 Gale asked.
 “And then what did you do?”

 “What did I do?
-Well I ran of course”
+Well I ran of course.”

 His wife let out another sigh.
 “I don’t understand why you are telling other people about your cowardice…”

 “Nonsense\!
 It’s not cowardice, it's called being smart.
 Think”, he tapped his head with a finger, “how am I supposed to beat up a ghost?
-I don't know how to use magic\!”
+I don't even know how to use magic\!”
 He looked proud as he pointed his nose in the air.

 “Speaking of, what happened to that job of yours?”

-“Don’t even mention it.”
-He leant back into his chair crossing his arms.
-“They suddenly cancelled it, saying some nonsense about how we weren’t the right fit”
+“Ugh, don’t even mention it.”
+Gale leant back into his chair crossing his arms.
+“They suddenly cancelled it, saying some nonsense about it being too dangerous and we weren’t the right fit.

 “Hah, if you’re not the right fit then I wonder who is?”

-“I know right?
-Although this isn’t the first time this happened lately.”
+“Right?
+Although it’s getting worrisome how this isn’t the first time the job’s been cancelled.
 Gale threw his hand in the air.
-“What must one do to get a decent paying job…”
+“What must one do to get a decent paying job around here?”

-Victoria fed me one of the bits of food on the table.
+Victoria fed me one of the bits of food on the table, it was tasty.
 “I’m just glad nothing dangerous happened”.
-The two others just stared absentmindedly in the air.
+Eric and Karrie looked stupid sitting there.

 “It did sound suspicious."
 Karrie’s mother remarked.
-“I tell you, all men think they are invincible.”
+“I tell you, all men must think they are invincible.”

 “It adds to their charm don’t you think?”
-She covered her mouth as she gave out a small laugh.
+She covered her pretty mouth as she gave out a small laugh.

 “It’s a wonder how you two are still in your honeymoon phase…” She glanced at her husband.
 He shrugged.

-Karrie’s father thought for a moment.
 “Maybe they got scared off by the Executioner?”
-Hearing the moniker, Eric and Karrie jumped a little.
+He said.
+Oh, they both flinched at the same time upon hearing the moniker.

-“What a horrid nickname, they still haven’t catched them?”
+“What a horrid name, they still haven’t catched them?”
 Gale replied.

-“Well, you know how our lord baron does things here” He pointed his chin towards where the baron’s manor stood.
+“Well, you know how our lord likes to do things” He pointed his chin towards where the Barons manor stood.

 Clicking his tongue, Gale chugged down the rest of his cup.
-“They always prioritise the wrong things.
+“They always prioritise the wrong things, those nobles.
 What happened to noblesse oblige?”

-“That nobles had the duty to protect the peoples?
+“That nobles had the duty to protect us commoners?
 Ha, you really believe in that nonsense?”

 The four adults continued to chat with each other until it was time to head home.
-Eric promised to do something actually fun next time and apologized to Karrie and I. To which Karrie gave him a smack on his back, telling him it was fine.
+Eric promised to do something more fun next time and apologized to Karrie and I. Karrie gave him a smack on his back, telling him it was fine.
+And me?
 I didn’t mind, I had better things to think about.

 Tonight.
 Tonight? *Tonight.*

 # Chapter 7: Finn

 Hearing something plink at his window, Finn woke up after the third time it happened.
 With heavyset feet, he shuffled to the window, opening it.
 He thought it was one of the boys always hanging out with him.
-Instead, under his window stood someone unexpected.
+Instead, under his window stood someone wholly unexpected.
 It was Esther.
 Her golden hair glistened in the moonlight.
 She was about to throw another pebble until she noticed him.

 “Ah, there you are."
 She said cheerfully.